Modules

 The workflow module

-- class koopmans.workflows.SinglepointWorkflow(atoms, pseudopotentials={}, kpoints=None, projections=None, name='koopmans_workflow', parameters={}, calculator_parameters=None, plotting={}, ml={}, autogenerate_settings=True, version=None, **kwargs)
+- class koopmans.workflows.SinglepointWorkflow(atoms, engine, pseudopotentials={}, kpoints=None, projections=None, name=None, parameters={}, calculator_parameters=None, plotting={}, ml={}, ml_model=None, snapshots=None, autogenerate_settings=True, version=None, parent_process=None, **kwargs)

-Abstract base class that defines a Koopmans workflow
+Abstract base class that defines a Koopmans workflow.

 - Parameters: